nyx-project/vyhub-documentation/docs/game/teamspeak.md

 # Teamspeak

 VyHub allows you to monetize your Teamspeak server.
-It is possible to synchronize groups between VyHub and Teamspeak.
+It is possible to synchronize groups between VyHub and Teamspeak and sell access to custom Teamspeak channels.

 >Important: your Teamspeak server must support SSH connections.
 Telnet is not supported.